0:00

 In 1972 Charles George, a research scientist for the USFS, produced a report titled.
 Effects of Ammonium Sulphate and Ammonium Phosphate on Flammability.
 He states in his introduction that the treating of fuels with retardants actually lower the required ignition temperatures.
 This is found for yourselves in the accompanying document.

-The following Is stated on the abstract.
+The following Is stated in the abstract.
 (3rd line last paragraph).

 Effects Of Amnitrate On Flam 121